-The following pages contain settlement summaries for each of the defined settlements in the Wotton cluster of parishe la Item
+The following pages contain settlement summaries for each of the defined settlements in the Wotton cluster of parishe (Core Policy CP3).

-(Core Policy CP3).
-The summaries and accompanying maps identify key performing the settlement of any site allocations (Core Policy CP2).
+The summaries and accompanying maps identify key constraints and designations in and around each settled and show the location, scale and extent of any site allocations (Core Policy CP2).